-The Daito Group is Japan's largest provider of residential properties, with 53,497 properties recorded in our performance results for FY2019.
-46,203 of these properties (around 86%) were constructed using wood.
+The Daito Group managed 38,329 rental properties, including detached houses and rental housing, in FY2020 (April 2020 to March 2021)-more than anyone else in Japan.
+33,074 of these properties (around 86%) were constructed using wood.
 This makes us the largest construction and real estate company in Japan to use wood in our construction process.
 By taking advantage of this fact and promoting responsible use of wood, we contribute significantly to the conservation of forests.